Aurorum/british-member-of-parliament-profile/readme.txt

 This was just a fun project to create during the coronavirus lockdown, but if there's any issues, I'm happy to help - feel free to contact me.

+== Screenshots ==

+1. An example usage of the profile in action - the specific design of the profile depends on the styles contained within your theme.
+2. Add a profile through the Shortcode block in the Block Editor

 == Changelog ==

 = 1.0 =